wvanderwey/ROP/Get-started.md

 #Toy example

 Small training data (2508 unmapped reads saved in .fastq format) is distributed with the ROP package.
 Please note that selected reads are randomly selected from a normal skin (SRR1146076) RNA-Seq sample and might not represent the typical reads of RNA-Seq experiment.
-The reads are provided for demonstration purposes and can be accessed under ROP directory:
+The reads are provided for demonstration purposes and can be accessed under ROP directory.
+Instruction for the analysis of the full RNA-Seq sample (SRR1146076) are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis-of-one-sample).

 ```
 /rop/example/unmappedExample.fastq
 ```

-Instruction for the analysis of full RNA-Seq sample (SRR1146076) are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis-of-one-sample).

 Please make sure that the basic unix commands (wget, python, perl) are available on the cluster.
 Please install ROP first.
 The instructions how to install ROP are provided [here](https://github.com/smangul1/rop/wiki/How-to-install-ROP%3F)